spectrocloud/librarium/docs/docs-content/integrations/portworx.md

     imageRegistry: ""

 ```
-# Integrating to an External etcd
+# Integration With External etcd

 Starting Portworx v2.6.1, you can use the presets feature to toggle between the available ETCD options.